MSylvia/xorlib/README.md

 - PIC32 with NTSC TV, PAL TV and may be VGA
 - DOS with CGA/EGA/VGA

+Folder "tools" has some tools licensed under MIT-license.

+Folder "tests" has some test programs licensed under MIT-license.

+Folder "screenshots" has some screenshots (public domain).

+Folder "examples" has some public domain apps for XORLib - you can use them as a base for your application!

+## Acknowledgements

 PIC32 code based on "NTSC TV interface" examples from http://hackaday.io/project/2032-pic32-oscilloscope by Bruce Land (Cornell University) that is based on examples from "Programming 32-bit Microcontrollers in C: Exploring the PIC32" by Lucio Di Jasio.

-DOS code doesn't exist yet...

-GIF decoder was taken from NetSurf project (MIT-license):
+GIF decoder was taken from NetSurf project "libnsgif" (MIT-license):

 http://www.netsurf-browser.org/projects/libnsgif/

+Authors: Richard Wilson, Sean Fox and James Bursa (decode_gif.c)

 JPG decoder is a public domain library called "picojpeg":

 https://code.google.com/p/picojpeg/

-Folder "examples" has some public domain apps for XORLib.
+Author: Rich Geldreich

+## Usage

 In order to build PIC32 application you need MPLAB X IDE from Microchip with XC32 compiler.
 You need to create empty project for PIC32MX170256B